ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Application profiles of this specification MAY define alternative specific negotiations of parameter values for the signature algorithm and signature keys, if 'sign_info' is not used (OPT3).

 If allowed by the used transport profile of ACE, the Client may provide the Access Token to the KDC by other means than the Token Transfer Request.
-An example is the DTLS transport profile of ACE, where the Client can provide the access token to the KDC during the secure session establishment (see {{Section 3.3.2 of I-D.ietf-ace-dtls-authorize}}).
+An example is the DTLS transport profile of ACE, where the Client can provide the access token to the KDC during the secure session establishment (see {{Section 3.3.2 of RFC9202}}).

 ### 'sign_info' Parameter {#sign-info}

-The 'sign_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of I-D.ietf-ace-oauth-authz}}).
+The 'sign_info' parameter is an OPTIONAL parameter of the request and response messages exchanged between the Client and the authz-info endpoint at the RS (see {{Section 5.10.1. of RFC9200}}).

 This parameter allows the Client and the RS to exchange information about a signature algorithm and about authentication credentials to accordingly use for signature verification.
 Its exact semantics and content are application specific.